trambui09/media-ranker-revisited/feedback.md

 Feature | Feedback
 ---     | ---
 **General** |
+Completed OAuth |
 Appropriate Tests on WorksController |
-Appropriate Tests on SessionsController |
 Appropriate Tests on UsersController |
-Completed OAuth |
 Basic Authorization (who can see what) |
 **Overall** |